technohippy/red-grape/README.md

     ruby :005 > store.put_graph :tinker, g
      => redgrape[vertices:7 edges:6]

-Changes on a graph are not committed until the put_graph method called.
+Changes on a graph are not committed until the put_graph method is called.

 ## Requirements: